pikepdf/pikepdf/docs/api.rst

     .. attribute:: print_highres

         The owner of the PDF permission to print at low or high resolution.

+.. class:: pikepdf.models.EncryptionMethod

+    Describes which encryption method was used on a particular part of a PDF.
+These values are returned by :class:`pikepdf.EncryptionInfo` but are not currently used to specify how encryption is requested.

+    .. attribute:: none

+        Data was not encrypted.

+    .. attribute:: unknown

+        An unknown algorithm was used.

+    .. attribute:: rc4

+        The RC4 encryption algorithm was used (obsolete).

+    .. attribute:: aes

+        The AES-based algorithm was used as described in the PDF 1.7 reference manual.

+    .. attribute:: aesv3

+        An improved version of the AES-based algorithm was used as described in the Adobe Supplement to the ISO 32000, requiring PDF 1.7 extension level 3.
+This algorithm still uses AES, but allows both AES-128 and AES-256, and improves how the key is derived from the password.

 .. autoclass:: pikepdf.models.EncryptionInfo
     :members: